 Welcome to our Spanish football travel guides section.
 Starting with the country’s biggest football hotbeds, we will hop around Spain’s many diverse and culturally different regions and bring you the lowdown on football in each one.
-Each guide will feature info on all the clubs in the top three divisions as well as tips for getting around, buying tickets and things to do away from the football.
+Each guide will feature info on all the clubs in the top three divisions as well as tips for getting around, how to buy LaLiga tickets and things to do away from the football.
 We aim to make it the most complete guide for groundhoppers and anyone planning a football trip to Spain.

 We also have a separate post on the biggest Spanish football rivalries which explores some of the most passionate derbies and feistiest clashes around the country.
 The demand for tickets is likely to be higher for these games but it may be worth paying that bit more to experience an iconic fixture like the Seville derby or El Clásico.